TimSusa/cliptor/README.md

 # Cliptor

+Cliptor is a browser based application, which makes heavily use of the latest WebAudioAPI features.
+The basic idea is, to have a light-weight sampler application containing a clip-matrix in the manner of ableton live.
-This app is supposed to just start a couple of samples via buttons.
+This app is supposed to start samples via buttons synchronized to a given BPM.
 For example you could add, start and stop a sample "hooray" and a sample "applause" or even start whole tracks.
 However, start the app, add your clips, drag and drop your files to the clips and you can start mixing and looping.

 Note: You better install the app on your OS to have all features available.